clojure-emacs/inf-clojure/README.md

 named `*inf-clojure*`.
 You can switch between the different process buffers with `switch-to-buffer`.

+**Note:** If you're starting `inf-clojure` within a Clojure project directory the name of the project will be incorporated into the name of the REPL buffer
+- e.g. `*inf-clojure my-project*`.

 Commands that send text from source buffers to Clojure processes (like `inf-clojure-eval-defun` or `inf-clojure-show-arglists`) have to choose a process to send to, when you have more than one Clojure process around.
 This is determined by the global variable `inf-clojure-buffer`.